 |1000 – Cash on Hand||$1,000|

 Not clear on the numbers on this journal entry?
 Don’t fear dear reader, my article A Restaurant Chart of Accounts that any Restaurant Bookkeeper or Accountant Can Use will answer all your questions about configuring a proper restaurant chart of accounts.

 A Quick Overview of the Sales Journal Entry

 At first, the sales journal may seem overwhelming, but don’t fret, it is straightforward.
 The 4000s are all your income accounts: They record revenue or sales.
 The debits located in the 4000s are your comps or discounts: They reduce revenue and are important to track because out-of-control discounts and comps can quickly sink a healthy restaurant.

 The other vital items in the sales journal are balance sheet items, like sales tax payable (money you owe the state or local government), gift cards payable receivables (cash you should have received), and credit card deposits you will receive in the future.
 The 4000s are all your income accounts; they record revenue or sales.
 The debits located in the 4000s are merely those comps or discounts that reduce revenue (and are therefore essential to track and keep a close eye on).

 The main difference between recording a daily sales journal and other types of sales recordings is that sales are recorded on the day they occur.

 If you want to dive deep into the financials, have accurate books, or simply just run a great restaurant, the restaurant sales journal provides an important blueprint.

 Still not clear on what the numbers in the above journal entry mean?
 Or perhaps your chart of accounts just needs a simple revamp.
-I cover all chart of accounts related items in A Restaurant Chart of Accounts that any Restaurant Owner, Bookkeeper or Accountant Can Use and Restaurant Chart of Accounts Category Deep Dive.
+I cover all chart of accounts related items in A Restaurant Chart of Accounts that any Restaurant Owner, Bookkeeper or Accountant Can Use.

 A Journal Entry a Day